 The ski hut is approximately 10 miles from Badger Pass, and all routes require considerable stamina and cross-country skiing experience.
 It is not recommended for novice skiers.

-The hut is typically open from mid-December until early April.
+The hut is typically open from mid-December through end of March.

 See Facilities & Reservations for details.